wcDogg/synology/ssl-certificates.md

 Confirm you can access your subdomains as expected - [Network Reference](network.md) has a running list of URLs.

-Confirm you can create a VaultWarden account.
+Recall that VaultWarden requires an SSL certificate - confirm you can create an account.

 ## Cloudflare: Proxy Router IP